alamin-asr/QuizApp/README.md

 # QuizApp
-It is backend project with spring boot
+It is backend project of CRUD Operation with spring boot